Don't Trip Yourself up While Buying a New Home

 Don't look for a new career.
-Lenders look for a consistent work history on your application forms.
-Getting a new job may not compromise your ability to qualify for a loan - particularly if you are getting a better salary.
-However, switching careers during the approval process could influence whether or not you are approved.
+Your recent career history should show consistency.
+Getting a new career before you apply for a mortgage may not jeopardize your approval at all.
+However, switching careers during your approval process may influence whether or not you are approved.

-Don't give money directly to your seller (usually in cases of "for sale by owner") to be used as earnest money.
-Your earnest money does not belong to the seller: it remains yours until the transaction is final.
-Your FSBO seller might not know that the earnest money is to be used for your expenses upon closing.
-Get a lawyer or other neutral person who can hang on to the funds or place them in a trust account until you close.
-Your contract should specify who keeps the earnest funds if the home purchase does not go through.
+Don't give money directly to your seller (usually in the case of of "for sale by owner") for a "good faith" deposit.
+Your earnest money does not belong to the seller: it remains yours until the sale closes.
+Although some individual sellers may not realize this, your earnest money should go toward your closing expenses.
+An attorney or other type of neutral party can hold onto your earnest funds, or you may put them temporarily into a trust account until closing.
+Your purchase agreement should document who keeps the earnest funds if the home purchase falls through.

 VSI Home Lending can walk you through the pitfalls of getting a mortgage.
 Call us: (260) 338-2561.